ArsamAryandoust/EnergyTransitionTasks/README.md

 ## Download datasets
 Any dataset can be downloaded using the `-download` flag followed by the
 <dataset name>:

 ```
 python3 src/main.py -download <dataset name>
 ```

+Any dataset can be downloaded using the `-download` flag followed by the
+<dataset name>:

+## Examples

 ## Contributing